Hungarian and other proverbs born during the Turk wars

 Hem kendi yiğit hem atı eşkin acardır.”

-He is brave and his horse is bolt. (by Eren Atahar)
+He is brave and his horse is the bolt. (by Eren Atahar)

 Great thanks to everyone for the comments!
 Send us more!